 Best Practices for eCommerce Customer Service

 When beginning to build your business, start to focus on your customer support team.
 With response time increasing and customer expectations being that much higher, if you are not providing a superior experience your sales will show it.
 You’ll want to begin seeking out tools that can help make meeting customer needs that much easier.
-This can include software that features live chat (very popular), email, SMS messaging, and conversation history.
+This can include eCommerce software that features live chat (very popular), eCommerce email marketing, SMS messaging, and conversation history.

 Another thing to consider is that your business always needs to treat your customers like real people, not just another number.
 Keeping this in mind during interactions can make your customers experience better overall, regardless of their concern.
 Studies show that customers who are made to feel important even when there’s an issue are more likely to continue shopping with the company.